BitBalloon/middleman-homepage/source/blog/2013-12-03-bitballoon-amazon-s3-comparison.markdown

 BitBalloon will process all your assets during each deploy and create unique urls for each piece of content, set far future caching headers and update the HTML to refer to the CDN URLs of the new bundled, minified and cache-optimized assets.
 We also run all images through lossless image optimization.

 Often sites deployed to BitBalloon will get close to 100/100 score on Pingdom Speed Test tool because of all those web performance optimizations.
 Obviously if you want to achieve a similar result on S3/Cloudfront, it takes quite a bit of work to get it all right.

+### Redirect and Rewrite Rules

+S3 does let you configure basic redirects, but there's limited flexibility and the XML syntax for specifying the rewrite rules is not the most intuitive.
+There's currently no way to do the kind rewrite rules you would need to get history pushstate to work for an Angular or Ember app.

+BitBalloon lets you add a simple [_rewrites](/docs/redirects_and_rewrites) file to your site folder.
+It's an easy to read list of redirects and rewrites and it's powerful enough to setup even complex redirects with placeholders or matches on query parameters.
+It also lets you do rewrites and you can easily make single page history pushstate based apps work.

 ### Form processing